Fatigue

 • How many people have fatigue?

-• People who are experiencing complications outside the gut, like joint or eye problems
+• Are experiencing complications outside the gut, like joint or eye problems

 There has been less research into fatigue and Microscopic Colitis, or fatigue and Inflammatory Bowel Disease Unclassified.
-However, studies so far suggest fatigue is a common symptom in both of these conditions as well.
+However, studies so far suggest fatigue is a common symptom in these conditions as well.

 Kathleen